First Break AI

 Read that table top to bottom and notice that there is nothing magic happening in the Python — every concept has a direct C counterpart you can read, with your eyes, in roughly fifteen hundred lines.
 PyTorch is doing the same arithmetic; it is simply hidden behind autograd, GPU kernels, and a much friendlier API.

-The exercise we recommend, the first time you sit with both files open, is this: open modeling_qwen3.py in one window and run.c in the other, pick one row from the table — RMSNorm is a good first choice — and read both implementations line by line.
+The exercise we recommend, the first time you sit with both files open, is this: open modeling_qwen3.py in one window and run.c (originally by William Song) in the other, pick one row from the table — RMSNorm is a good first choice — and read both implementations line by line.
 Twelve lines of C. Roughly ten lines of Python.
 Identical math.
 The first time you see it, something snaps into place that no amount of reading about transformers will ever produce.
 That moment is the point of this whole section.

 From random weights to Qwen3